tugba60/StudentManagementSystemC/README.md

 ## Usage
 When you run the program, you will be greeted with a welcome screen offering login or signup options.
 Example Users:
-You can manually create the users.txt file and add example users to test the system:
+You can manually create the users.txt file and add example users to test the system.

+## Development Opportunities
+* Security and Data Integrity
+  * User passwords can be stored by hashing.
+  * Restrictions can be placed on incorrect user login attempts.
+* Data Management
+  * Data can be stored in simple databases.
+  * File operations can be made more secure using a CSV library.

 [TR]